-Many individuals think of key performance indicators (KPIs) as a list of dos and don’ts.
+Many individuals think of key performance indicators (KPIs) as dos and don’ts.
 Yet KPIs on Amazon, also known as seller metrics, provide sellers with useful insights that may be used to expand their online businesses.
 They are an important component of your online business growth strategy because they show you what customers like and how they engage with the system.

 Besides, while there are a lot of Amazon seller metrics you need to keep track of, only a handful directly affect your ability to sell.
 Some examples of the most important metrics to track are as follows:

 1. Product Ranking